-Much of the conversation about how streaming affects ticket sales is really about repeat viewing.
+Much of the conversation about how streaming affects ticket sales is about repeat viewing.

 Exhibitors need to get creative in response to the problem.
-Perhaps it’s time to market a BOXOFFICE+ premium ticket option that would let moviegoers return to the same cinema in weekend 2 to see the same event film again by purchasing a unique two weekend discounted package.
+Perhaps it’s time to market a BOXOFFICE+ premium ticket option to let moviegoers return to the same cinema in weekend 2 to see the same event film again by purchasing a unique two-weekend discounted package.